jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 This datatype is a vessel for a value and its (type level) measure.
-Note that the constructor does not carry around the measurement, it is a purely type level value. `Values` is used like this
+Note that the constructor does not carry around the measurement, it is a purely type level value. `Value` is used like this

 ```idris
 carSpeed : Value Int Speed